Raids at multiple locations in Shopian to trace Davinder Singh’s terror links

 NIA gets 15 days custody of Davinder Singh

-However sources also said that Singh was helping the terrorists cross the Banihal tunnel in lieu of money.
+However, sources also said that Singh was helping the terrorists cross the Banihal tunnel in lieu of money.
 The source also said that an amount of over Rs 10 lakh was agreed upon.
-Singh however denied the charge during interrogation.
-The source however added that Singh was not being truthful and he had no authorisation to organise a surrender.
+Singh, however, denied the charge during interrogation.
+The source added that Singh was not being truthful and he had no authorisation to organise a surrender.

 The official cited above said that they were tracking their movements from Shopian.
 A police party in civvies was near his residence keeping a watch over their movements.